-AOC calls for ‘full investigation’ of Cuomo’s handling of nursing homes amid coronavirus pandemic
+AOC calls for 'full investigation' of Cuomo's handling of nursing homes amid coronavirus pandemic

 The New York Democrat said in a statement: "I support our state’s return to co-equal governance and stand with our local officials calling for a full investigation of the Cuomo administration’s handling of nursing homes during COVID-19.
 Thousands of vulnerable New Yorkers lost their lives in nursing homes throughout the pandemic.
 Their loved ones and the public deserve answers and transparency from their elected leadership, and the Secretary to the Governor’s remarks warrant a full investigation."

-Meanwhile, Democratic state senators are moving to strip the governor of his unilateral emergency powers during the pandemic, a remarkable intraparty rebuke.
+Meanwhile, Democrats in the state Senate are moving to strip the governor of his unilateral emergency powers during the pandemic, a remarkable intraparty rebuke.
 The measure could be voted on next week.

 The FBI and the U.S. attorney for the Eastern District of New York reportedly both have opened an investigation into the Cuomo administration’s handling of nursing homes during the pandemic.
+CNN and the governor's brother, Chris Cuomo, have made a massive push to downplay and deflect from the Democrat's controversies, as the liberal host has led friendly chats with the scandal-plagued governor over the past year.

 Democratic New York State Assemblyman Ron Kim sounded the alarm this week on Cuomo's behavior, alleging that the governor threatened to "destroy" him in a spat over the state’s nursing home crisis.